 Dominican National Police (DNP)

 Caribbean Regional Drug Law Enforcement Training Centre (REDTRAC)

 Figure 3.
 Affiliated Organizations

 There are several approved affiliated organizations that also work with Caribbean law enforcement offering content on CBSI-Connect.
-Using CBSI-Connect global and regional organizations can advance their missions more effectively by reaching a target audiences of regional law enforcement, judicial professionals, and subject matter experts in the region.
-Training from affiliated organizations varies from ballistics training, to evidence collection, to media relations, to community policing, and more.
+Using CBSI-Connect, global and regional organizations can advance their missions more effectively by reaching the target audience of regional law enforcement, judicial professionals, and subject matter experts in the region.
+Training from affiliated organizations varies from ballistics training to evidence collection, to media relations, to community policing, and more.

 if you need more information Login to your account or Contact us: email@example.com

 The CBSI-Connect project is wholly funded by the American people under the Caribbean Basin Security Initiative (CBSI), a partnership between the United States and Caribbean nations working together to reduce illicit trafficking, increase public safety, and promote social justice.